rbind/asimumba.web/content/about.md

 description = "About me and this site"
 +++

+I am known as Aaron Simumba, welcome to my site.

 In another life, I am an Accounting and Finance major.
 Graduated from the [Univeristy of Namibia](http://unam.edu.na/) with a BA degree in Accounting(Honours).
 For my part time activities, I explain to or is it tutor Business Administration students in the art of business and accounting at the [University of Zambia](https://www.unza.zm/).

 Not to mention, I am lost in the Data Science web...
 I hope to find my way out of the maze soon.
 Not to mention I am fascinated by stock markets and everything with a business and finace buzz.
 More like I am the middle part of a sandwich.